Qatar Amiri Guard: Assets

-International Cooperation
+International cooperation

 The guard has had multiple opportunities to engage with its foreign counterparts.
 During a visit of Amiri Guard Commander Major General Hazza bin Khalil al-Shahwani to the Pakistani capital of Islamabad, discussions of cooperation in the military field was held with President Arif Alvi.
-In January 2020, the guard launched the two-week Al Kawaser 2 drill with the Sultan's Special Forces of Oman.
+In January 2020, the guard launched the two-week Al Kawaser 2 drill with the Sultan's Special Force of Oman.